krishnanpooja/Notes.md/Online Course Notes/Machine Learning Modeling Pipeline in Production/Week1-Neural Architecture Search.md

 - Models found by NAS are often on par with or outperform hand designed architectures for many types of problem.
 - The goal of NAS is to find the optimal architecture.
 - The Keras team has released one of the best, Keras Tuner, which is a library to easily perform hyperparameter tuning with TensorFlow 2.0.

+  ### Keras Auto Tuner
+ I'm using the Hyperband strategy.
+It also supports random search and Bayesian optimization and Sklearn strategies.
+You can learn more about these at the Keras tuner site at Keras-team.github.io/kerastuner.